-Within the framework of the Industry Project, interdisciplinary teams of master’s students are formed and provided with an initial task by their partner companies in order to find solutions to some pressing or strategic challenges.
-The validation of a problem and possible prototyping of a solution allows students to implement the knowledge they have acquired within the Specialisation Module in a real-life project.
-Partner companies will participate actively in the project discussions resulting in innovative ideas that the students provide for resolving problematic issues, prototyping and testing.
+In the Industry Project, interdisciplinary teams of master’s students are formed and provided with a problem statement by Sandbox partner companies in order to find solutions to pressing or strategic challenges.
+Problem validation, product strategy building, solution prototyping, and testing allows students to implement the knowledge they have acquired within the prior courses in a real-life project.
+Partner companies participate actively in the project discussions, getting an understanding of the overall process and methods used which serves as training for the company representatives.

 Partner companies who have participated in the Sandbox programme:

 We are looking for partner companies to engage in the Digital Product Management Industry Project.
 Student teams will work on the problem statement provided by the partner company, discovering the problem, prototyping, and validating the potential solution and delivering value as the outcome.
 We intake new companies twice a year, in August for the autumn semester project and January for the spring semester project.
 If your company is interested in joining Sandbox programme, write an email to anne.jaager [ät] ut.ee.

 We are also always open to guest lecturers who wish to give a talk on topics related to product management and design thinking.
 If you are interested in joining Sandbox programme as a guest lecturer, write an email to anne.jaager [ät] ut.ee.